BVLC/caffe/docs/index.md

 ## Acknowledgements

-The BVLC Caffe developers would like to thank NVIDIA for GPU donation, A9 and Amazon Web Services for a research grant in support of Caffe development and reproducible research in deep learning, and BVLC PI [Trevor Darrell](http://www.eecs.berkeley.edu/~trevor/) for guidance.
+The BAIR Caffe developers would like to thank NVIDIA for GPU donation, A9 and Amazon Web Services for a research grant in support of Caffe development and reproducible research in deep learning, and BAIR PI [Trevor Darrell](http://www.eecs.berkeley.edu/~trevor/) for guidance.

-The BVLC members who have contributed to Caffe are (alphabetical by first name):
+The BAIR members who have contributed to Caffe are (alphabetical by first name):
 [Eric Tzeng](https://github.com/erictzeng), [Evan Shelhamer](http://imaginarynumber.net/), [Jeff Donahue](http://jeffdonahue.com/), [Jon Long](https://github.com/longjon), [Ross Girshick](http://www.cs.berkeley.edu/~rbg/), [Sergey Karayev](http://sergeykarayev.com/), [Sergio Guadarrama](http://www.eecs.berkeley.edu/~sguada/), and [Yangqing Jia](http://daggerfs.com/).

 The open-source community plays an important and growing role in Caffe's development.